gaanon/recipes/dinner/pizza.md

 *   300 grams of water

 *   20 grams of salt

+*   5 grams diastatic malt

 ## Instructions:

-1. In a large bowl add all of the poolish, bread flour, and 00 flour.
+1. In a large bowl add all of the poolish, malt, bread flour, and 00 flour.

 2. In a measuring cup add in water and salt.
 Mix to dissolve salt.